Multi-layered characterization of hot stellar systems with confidence: Characterization of HSS

 where $j = 1, 2,\ldots,13456$.
-In our analysis, we took $B=1000$, that is, we resampled 1000 times from the dataset. \end{enumerate} In each merging phase, the confidence of classification is obtained by relabeling each of the $B$ bootstrap replicates to the solution obtained from the original clustering solution and then repeating the steps (i)-(iii) with the relabelled bootstrap replicates.
-Tables \ref{tab:ph1:conf} and \ref{tab:ph2:conf} summarize the frequencies of HSS having classification confidence in each of seven intervals (0, 0.30], (0.30, 0.60], (0.60, 0.85], (0.85, 0.90], (0.90, 0.95] and (0.95.
+In our analysis, we took $B=1000$, that is, we resampled 1000 times from the dataset. \end{enumerate} In each merging phase, the confidence of classification is obtained by relabeling each of the $B$ bootstrap replicates to the solution obtained from the original clustering results and then repeating the steps (i)-(iii) with the relabelled bootstrap replicates.
+Tables \ref{tab:ph1:conf} and \ref{tab:ph2:conf} give the number of HSS in each class having confidences in seven intervals (0, 0.30], (0.30, 0.60], (0.60, 0.85], (0.85, 0.90], (0.90, 0.95] and (0.95.
 1].
-The fact that majority of HSS have a high confidence of classification in both the stages indicates that we have been able to achieve stable clustering results for the 13456 HSS.
+The fact that majority of HSS have a high confidence of classification in both the stages indicates that we have been able to achieve good clustering results for the 13456 HSS.

 We end our discussion in this section by noting that we could have also obtained an estimate of the confidence of classification based on the posterior probability of classification.
-However, we use a nonparametric bootstrap technique for estimating the classification probabilities in order to account for the uncertainty in the modeling and to guard against possible model misspecification.
-The choice of the nonparametric bootstrap technique provides us with more robust estimates of the confidence of classification compared to using posterior probability because it accounts for modeling errors to be included in the calculation of the classification confidence.
+However, we use a nonparametric bootstrap technique for estimating the classification probabilities in order to account for the uncertainty in the modeling and to account for possible model misspecification.
+The choice of the nonparametric bootstrap technique provides us with more robust estimates of the confidence of classification compared to using the posterior probability of classification because it accounts for modeling errors to be accounted for in the calculation of the classification confidence.